WZq975/DViTSAF/README.md

 ## Examples

-Here are examples of how to run the scripts to reproduct the results on CIFAR-100:
+Here are examples of how to run the scripts to reproduce the above results on CIFAR-100:

 Train the teacher:
 ```